CoderDojoSI/course/tasks/tasks/Find_a_SLOC.md

 TypeError: expected string or buffer
 ```
 While you obviously passed an object of wrong type to `re.match` function,
 you want to know of what type.
-You fix the error in your source code, but you
+You fix the error in your source code, but
-figure a more verbose TypeError message would help you trace it in the future:
+you figure a more verbose TypeError message would help you trace such bugs
+in the future:
 ```
 TypeError: expected string or buffer; got <type> instead
 ```